Effective Budgeting for Managers

 Here's what others are saying

-“I found it extremely useful for equipping me as a lay person with some tools to help me make personal investment decisions.
+“I found it extremely useful for equipping me as a lay person with some tools to help me make investment decisions.
 I now feel confident to read a financial statement, understand why it is structured the way it is, and do some useful analysis which before the course I did not.”